-Being part of the Leigh Academies Trust: As of 1st January 2019, our Trust is comprised of 23 geographically organised academies (11 secondaries, 11 primaries and 1 special) educating over 15,000 students, and employing over 2,500 talented staff.
-We also have three further academies in development phase, due to open in September 2020.
+Working with Leigh Academies Trust: As of September 2019, our Trust is comprised of 25 geographically organised academies (11 secondaries, 13 primaries and 1 special) educating over 15,000 students, and employing over 2,500 talented staff.
+We also have three further academies in development phase, due to open between September 2020-2021.
 The Trust is establishing four ‘clusters’ of academies: North West Kent; Central Kent; South East London; Medway.
 In addition, the Trust is responsible for one of the region’s biggest initial teaching training providers and a large teaching school.

 As part of Leigh Academies Trust you will have ample opportunity to collaborate with your peers both within the academy and across the whole Trust.
 This is an important part of our vision as we know through experience that we perform better when we work together.
 You are supported to undertake regular self-development to continue your professional development and hopefully progress further within the organisation.